rwieruch/blog_robinwieruch_content/git-essential-commands.md

 * git log (git lg)
 * git diff

 Obviously, there are more Git commands (git bisect, git reflog, ...) that you could master.
 However, I don't find myself using them very often.
 You can look these up, once you need them, before you have to memorize them.
 After all, in most cases you will more likely lookup the issue you want to solve in Git rather than a specific command.
-Most of these issues in Git are well explained on websites like Stack Overflow.
+Most of these issues in Git are well explained when you search for them.